 - 1. Open a topic or template page. - If you want the micro content to display in multiple topics, you will usually want to insert the proxy into a template page so that it is automatically used by many (or all) topics.
 However, you can insert the proxy into an individual topic if you want. - If you want the micro content to display in search results, you need a topic where you have also inserted a search results proxy. - 2.
 (Optional) If you want to position the micro content results in a particular on the page (e.g., right side), you might consider creating and inserting a responsive layout, with the proxy inserted into the appropriate cell. - 3.
 Select Insert > Proxy > Promotion Proxy. - 4.
 (Optional) In the Proxy Title field, you can enter title text, which is displayed at the top of the micro content. - 5.
-If you have added a Promotion skin component to your project and want to use it to control the look of the micro content container, you can select it from the Skin File field. - If you do not select a Promotion skin component in this field, Flare uses the first one it finds in your project (if one exists).
-Otherwise, Flare uses the settings in your main HTML5 skin. - 6.
+If you have added a Promotion skin component to your project and want to use it to control the look of the micro content container, you can select it from the Skin File field. - If you do not select a Promotion skin component in this field, Flare Desktop uses the first one it finds in your project (if one exists).
+Otherwise, Flare Desktop uses the settings in your main HTML5 skin. - 6.
 If you have created a separate stylesheet for micro content purposes, you can select Allow micro content stylesheets.
 Otherwise, your main stylesheet will be used. - 7.
 Click the What micro content to include drop-down, and select one of the options. - All micro content files Every phrase from all of your micro content files may be included. - Specific micro content files In the drop-down(s), choose one or more micro content files.
 Every phrase from those files may be included. - Micro content with meta tags In the additional drop-down(s), choose specific meta tag names and corresponding values.
 Micro content phrases that match may be included. - 8.
-Click the How micro content is included drop-down, and select the terminology method that you want the search engine to use to match a micro content phrase, thus determining the content results for the proxy. - All micro content Every micro content phrase meeting the criteria from the first filter may be included in the results.
+Click the How micro content is included drop-down, and select the terminology method that you want the search engine to use to match a micro content phrase, thus determining the content results for the proxy.

-- Topic title The title that is set automatically or manually in the topic properties (and added inside the topic's <head> tag) may be used in the results if it matches a micro content phrase. - NOTE This option is useful primarily when inserting the proxy into a template page or topic, as opposed to including it in search results.
-If you wanted to include it in a custom search results page, you would want to make sure the topic holding the Search Results proxy had the topic title in question added to its properties. - Search query The keyword(s) entered by the end user when performing a search may be used if it matches a micro content phrase. - NOTE This option is useful primarily when inserting the proxy into custom search results topic (which includes a Search Results proxy), as opposed to a template page or topic.
+- All micro content Every micro content phrase meeting the criteria from the first filter may be included in the results. - Topic title The title that is set automatically or manually in the topic properties (and added inside the topic's <head> tag) may be used in the results if it matches a micro content phrase.

+- Search query The keyword(s) entered by the end user when performing a search may be used if it matches a micro content phrase. - NOTE This option is useful primarily when inserting the proxy into custom search results topic (which includes a Search Results proxy), as opposed to a template page or topic.
 That's because the keyword relies on an actual search performed by the end user in the output. - Meta tag value The meta tag name that you select from a meta tag set file may be used in the results if it matches a micro content phrase. - NOTE This option is useful primarily when inserting the proxy into a template page or topic, as opposed to including it in search results.